shlok-07/NodeJs-Bootcamp/README.md

 Database will be Created
 ![](Project/demo%20Images/terminal.png)

+# Token
-and store in MongoDb with the generated  #TOKEN
+and store in MongoDb with the generated
 ![](Project/demo%20Images/token.png)